AI-SDC/SDC-Reboot/categorisation_of_models_and_risks.md

 - for classification models these  check for residual degrees of freedom, class disclosure and k-anonymity
 - a  small amount of work is needed  to adapt to regression models.
-- prioritisaion to be decided by the community
+- prioritisation to be decided by the community
 - These are relatively cheap to run as they do not involve training any new models.

 2. Model Query Controls